-Table 6.
-Test Results for MLP + Gaze

 4.6 End-to-end Experiments

 Although the primary focus of this research does not center on developing a complete end-to-end system, this praxis focuses on the Stage-3 model performance.
-However, we conducted several exploratory experiments to understand the model generation process better and evaluate its potential.
+However, we conducted several exploratory experiments to understand the model generation process better and to evaluate its potential.
 Specifically, we tested a Transformer-only architecture to assess its ability to handle the task in isolation, without reliance on additional modules or external guidance mechanisms.
 We created a series of demonstration videos to support these experiments showcasing the model’s behavior and output.
 These videos were produced both manually and using an AI-powered video generation tool, allowing us to compare presentation methods and streamline the visualization of results.
 The outcomes of these preliminary efforts, including model performance and qualitative assessments from the videos, are discussed in detail in the following sections.

 4.6.1 Case 1.
 Single Device